National Electrical Code Tips: Article 690 -- Solar Photovoltaic Systems, Part

 Part II of Article 690 provides the circuit requirements for PV systems.
 These are not the same thing as the wiring methods and materials (covered in Part IV)

-- With the 2020 NEC, much of 600.7 was completely rewritten.
+- With the 2020 revision, much of 600.7 was completely rewritten.
+It was heavily revised again with the 2023 revision.
 So when determining the maximum voltage of PV system dc circuits, read carefully.
 This value is critical, because you must use it for all sorts of things such as conductors, equipment, and working space.

 - The maximum current calculation has not appreciably changed from the 2017 NEC.
 It's still somewhat complicated, because the method you must use depends upon the characteristics of your system.
 For example, if your PV system has an inverter capable of under 100KW then the maximum current is the sum of the short-circuit current ratings of the PV modules connected in parallel multiplied by 125%.
 But if the inverter is capable of 100KW or more, then you can use a different method but to do so you must have a documented and stamped (by a licensed PE) PV system design [690.8(A)(1) and (2)].